Somfy's outdoor security camera yells at intruders for you

-Somfy, maker of the Somfy One ($229.00 at Somfy) all-in-one security system, today introduced an outdoor camera.
+Somfy, maker of the Somfy One all-in-one security system, today introduced an outdoor camera.
 While the company has not yet released pricing information for its new outdoor cam, it is expected to be available starting in late 2018.

 Check out an overview of the Somfy Outdoor Camera's core features: